 Ingredients in Chicken Paprikash

-Depending on who you ask, some will claim that Chicken Paprikash must include green peppers and tomatoes, while others choose to leave these ingredients out altogether.
-You may find some Chicken Paprikash Recipes with finely diced onions, or, as I choose to do, add extra and slice them nice and thick.
+Depending on who you ask, some will claim that Chicken paprikash must include green peppers and tomatoes, while others choose to leave these ingredients out altogether.
+You may find some recipes with finely diced onions, or, as I choose to do, add extra and slice them nice and thick.

 - olive oil

 - low-sodium chicken broth

 - full-fat sour cream

 - all-purpose flour